THartmanOfTheRedwoods/Java-Lab-004/README.md

 2. What happens if you use a void method as part of an expression?
 For example, try `System.out.println("boo!") + 7;`.

 ---
+**Answers to Part 4**
+1. Invoking a value method without doing anything with the result leads to that method still executing but nothing being done with the value it returns.
+2. The program tells you there is an error because the operator cannot be applied to that void method.
+---

 ## Part 5: Stack Diagram and Program Output